MustansirZia/MustansirZia/README.md

 I really admire people who understand the value of time and respect flexibility among their colleagues.
 Remote work is one such example.

-While I’m not doing all that I think about traveling the world and riding a bike with my wife.
+When I’m not pushing commits, I think about traveling the world and riding a bike with my wife.